Social media marketing can easily take up your entire day if you let it.

 Millions of people and countless customers are using it every day to find new brands, information, and industry news.

-But it can also take up way too much time in your busy schedule.
+It can also take up way too much time in your busy schedule.

 You can quickly get lost trying to interact with everyone who messages you.

 Plus, every platform offers something different.
-So it will often end up consuming more of your limited time.
+So, it will often end up consuming more of your limited time.

 The key to dominating social media in 10 minutes every day is to narrow down your platforms and targets to the ones that work best for your brand.